Ackeraa/todo.nvim/README.md

 # todo.nvim
 This plugin helps you manage your to-do list while working in neovim, purely written in lua.

+For Mac OS users, you can load your to-do list to Reminder, see [Extension](#extension)

 <p align="center">
     <img src="https://user-images.githubusercontent.com/47852787/176720169-eabd0f50-afab-4ff7-82a6-ea18b0b80af8.gif" width="80%" height="80%">
 </p>

+## Requirements
+This plugin works in Neovim 0.7 or higher.

 ## Installation
 Using packer